akilby/tributary-cache/README.md

 ```
 c = cache.Cache()

-out = c.myfunc(args)
+out = c.foo(args)
 ```
-Note that the registered function `myfunc` also remains a regular function and does not *need* to be memoized.
+Note that the registered function `foo` also remains a regular function and does not *need* to be memoized.

 It's still kludgy, but very handy.